XYIheng/DroidChecker_Doc/docs/source/tutorial.rst

             # the tag should be removed in the content and the updated content should be the same as the expected content
             assert not d(textContains=select_tag_name).exists() and new_content == origin_content_exlude_tag

-Here, we put the property in the ``Test`` class, which inherits from the ``AndroidCheck`` class.
+Here, we write the property in the ``Test`` class, which inherits from the ``AndroidCheck`` class.

-We put this file omninotes_634.py in the ``example`` directory Then, you can test the property by running the following command:
+We put this file omninotes_634.py in the ``example`` directory.
+You can test the property by running the following command:

 .. code:: console